ballerina-platform/ballerina-dev-website/learn/get-started/write-a-graphql-api-with-ballerina.md

 #### Create mutation type remote method

-As the `query` type is completed now, define the `mutation` type using remote methods.
+As the `Query` type is completed now, define the `Mutation` type using remote methods.

 To define a remote method to add an entry to the data source, add the code below to the API template file (i.e., `main.bal`).